gatsby-inc/gatsby-starter-newsletter/README.md

 ```

 Also note that the error property returns an _array_ of errors; there may be more than one error message returned.

+### Persisting submissions

+We will want to keep track of all the valid newsletter sign ups so that we can reach out to these individuals later.
+As the last part of processing a successful submission, persist the submission fields by writing to a JSON file.

+To ensure that users cannot get on the newsletter list twice, return a custom error message if the email address has previously been submitted and persisted.

 ### Countries and regions